 Soil composition: silt and sand.
 Microclimate: breeze from the Adriatic Sea, well balanced humidity.
 Sharp slope, facing south-west.
 Varietal: Montepulciano d’Abruzzo, 40-year-old vine grown with tendone (capanna in the local dialect) training system, 20-year-old vine with a cordon training system.
 This vineyard yield wines with high residual sugar content and strong acidity.

 Soil composition: marl and ferruginous soil.
 Microclimate: broad diurnal temperature variations, particularly in summer.
-Near-flat ground, facing south-east.
+Gentle slope, facing south-east.
 Varietal: 20-year-old Montepulciano d’Abruzzo vine, cordon spur trained.
 This vineyard yields powerful, rich wines.

 Soil composition: clay.
 Microclimate: broad diurnal temperature variations, particularly in summertime.
-Gentle slope, facing south.
+Near-flat ground, facing south.
 Varietal: 20-year-old Montepulciano d’Abruzzo vine, cordon spur trained.
 This vineyard yields wines characterized by rich and deep colors, complex aromas, longevity.

 Soil composition: sand and limestone.
 Microclimate: cool and breezy.
 Steeply sloping terrain, facing north-west.
 Varietals: 20-year-old Pecorino, Passerina and Chardonnay vines, cordon spur trained.
 Wines from this vineyard yield intense aromas, freshness, and fragrance.